 Repeat until all the zucchini mixture is cooked.

-Combine all ingredients in a deep bowl or beaker.
+CILANTRO LIME SOUR CREAM: Combine all ingredients in a deep bowl or beaker.
 Using an immersion blender, process until smooth.
+Serve with fritters.

 FREEZER-FRIENDLY!
-Make as directed and freeze on a baking sheet.
+Make as directed and freeze on a nonstick baking sheet or one lined with parchment paper.
 Then, place in a zipper-top freezer bag and remove fritters as needed.
 No need to thaw.
 Just place in the oven at 375 degrees for 18-20 minutes to heat through.